 - If you fly to other airports (Santander-SDR or Bilbao-BIO) you can catch a direct bus to Unquera from Santander or Bilbao city centre.
 Once in Unquera, you continue by taxi to Villanueva de Colombres (4km).

 - It is recommendable to book your bus tickets and taxi transfer in advance, especially if you’re travelling in summer or at weekends.
 Bus tickets can be purchased in advance on the ALSA website (www.alsa.es) or through us, upon request.

 - From Gijón, there are easy bus connections to all 3 airports (Asturias-OVD, Santander and Bilbao).
 Check www.alsa.es or the Omio planner above.
 You can also book your bus tickets through us, upon request.

 - We can also arrange private transfers to/from the different airports at the beginning/ end of the tour.

-- 7 nights in 3 and 4-star hotels as detailed in the itinerary
+- 7 nights in private ensuite rooms as detailed in the itinerary

 - Luggage transport on all cycling days

 - Detailed maps and route descriptions in English